-Visit to Whimple Church to see the bells
+Sanctions Visit to Whimple Church to see the bells Positive reinforcement is used to encourage pupils to engage and behave respectfully with both adults and their peers.
 Children who do not conduct themselves in accordance with the agreed class, playground, or school rules are reminded of acceptable behaviour.
-Children who behave in a way that disrupts learning or endangers other children are removed from the class or playground and are spoken to about their behaviour by the class teacher.
-Children who need further support are spoken to by the Headteacher.

-If appropriate, a child will be given a behaviour report card and will negotiate, with the head teacher, behaviour targets for the following week.
-Parents will be informed to enable the school and parents to work in partnership.
-The child then reports daily to the Headteacher or, if required, at the end of each teaching or playtime session to allow behaviour to be monitored.
-Strategies for managing and improving behaviour will be discussed with the child by both the class teacher and Headteacher.

-On starting school children are put into one of our family teams: Badgers, Hedgehogs, Rabbits or Squirrels.
-Siblings are put into the same team.
-Team points can be earned for a range of things, including promoting positive behaviours and attitudes to school and learning.

-Banners made by Year 5 and 6 for a Community Art Project

-School Dinners

-Hot meals are available at school, and are served in the Victory Hall.
+Inappropriate/disruptive/disrespectful behaviour will work through the following sanctions: - 1.
+Verbal warning given to child specifying the behaviour or action that requires changing. - 2.
+Child moved away from peers to a place where still clearly visible for 5 minutes to enable child to think about their behaviour and what needs to change. - 3.
+Child moved to another area for 10 minutes (Key Stage 1) or 15 minutes (Key Stage 2).
+If at lunchtime, sent to teacher. - 4.
+Child taken to head teacher.

+The school may also use one or more of the following sanctions in response to unacceptable behaviour: Redo work until it is a satisfactory standard Expecting work to be completed at home, or at break or lunchtime Removal of some free time at break or lunchtime Loss of privileges - for instance responsibilities, trips, etc Letters or phone calls home to parents Agreeing a behaviour contract In more extreme cases, the use of temporary or permanent exclusion may apply (see Whimple Exclusion Policy and Devon Guidance on Fixed Term Exclusions and Permanent Exclusions available from the school office or on the school website).
+School Dinners Hot meals are available at school, and are served in the Village Hall for our younger children and in class for children in key stage 2.
 All the food on the 'Fresh Start' menu is freshly prepared daily, using fresh ingredients from local suppliers, wherever possible, to provide quality home-cooked meals.
 Children are supervised throughout the meal time.
 The Key Stage 2 Play Leaders are currently working with the Mealtime Assistants to offer a range of activities during lunch time play.
 Parents order and pay for school meals through our online School Gateway App.
 Information regarding the school gateway will be available on admission.
 Your child will receive the first option on each daily menu unless an alternative is requested.
 Universal Infant Free School Meals are available for all children in Key Stage 1.
 Pupil Premium Free School Meals are provided for some children, where families are on a low income.
 Please do not hesitate to ask for an application form if you think your child could qualify.
 It is in the school's interest for you to claim your pupil premium free school meal entitlement, whether or not your child actually has school meals, as this puts additional money into the school budget.

-For more information: Pupil premium (website, About Us tab)

-https://whimple-primary.eschools.co.uk/website/pupil_premium/372954

-A packed lunch may be brought if preferred, but please do not include nuts as some children have a nut allergy.
+For more information: Pupil premium (website, About Us tab) https://whimple-primary.eschools.co.uk/website/pupil_premium/372954 A packed lunch may be brought if preferred, but please do not include nuts as some children have a nut allergy.
 Children are allowed home for lunch, with parental consent.
 Some children need a snack at mid-morning break.
 The school discourages sweets and chocolate; and chewing gum is not allowed.
 Healthy snacks can be bought from the School tuck shop.

-As part of our Health Education programme Whimple School operates a total no smoking policy on the school premises.
-The Governors of the school have passed a resolution to this effect.